 LoRaWAN Gateways & End Nodes: Recommendations

 LoRaWAN networks are designed to last, but only if you invest in the right hardware.
-At Seeed, we are committed to delivering industrial grade products to enable IoT solutions built on various networks, including LoRa & LoRaWAN!
+At Seeed, we are committed to delivering industrial-grade products to enable IoT solutions built on various networks, including LR & LoRaWAN!
 Here are some of our top recommendations for building your own LoRaWAN Gateways and End Nodes!

 Our new WM1302 modules are the next-generation of mini-PCIe form-factor LoRaWAN gateway modules that have been carefully designed to unlock greater possibilities in long-range wireless transmission.
 Powered by the brand new Semtech® SX1302, the WM1302 series features improvements in sensitivity, power consumption and thermal management over older models with SX1301 and SX1308 chips!